GavBog/snix/corp/website/content-en.md

   </details>

 * **Software development**.
 We offer a wide range of software development services.
-Whether you need existence with existing projects, or want to create a new solution from scratch, we can help.
+Whether you need assistance with existing projects, or want to create a new solution from scratch, we can help.
 We specialize in helping organizations avoid the trap of building overly complex systems that don't meet their needs.